HarborScale/harbor-meshtastic/README.md

      python app.py
      ```
    - Execute the script and provide the required information:
-     - **API Normal (NOT BATCH) Endpoint**: Obtain this from your Telemetry Harbor account.
+     - **API Normal (NOT BATCH) Endpoint**: Obtain this from your Harbor Scale account.
      - **API Key**: Your unique key for secure communication.
      - **COM Port**: The port your Meshtastic device is connected to.

 ---
 4. **Stream Data**:
-   - The script will push telemetry data from your device to the Telemetry Harbor API endpoint.
+   - The script will push telemetry data from your device to the Harbor Scale API endpoint.
 ---
 5. **Visualize in Grafana**:
-   - Log in to your Telemetry Harbor Grafana instance.
+   - Log in to your Harbor Scale Grafana instance.
    - Access pre-configured dashboards to view and analyze your Meshtastic data.